MIC, St. Patrick's Campus, Thurles: History

 Lay students attended the college from its opening in 1837 up until 1907.
 Although lay students stopped being boarders in 1873, by 1907 only 20 lay students were enrolled.

-In 1965 a new wing was opened by Archbishop of Cashes, and former Thurles professor Rev Dr. Morris, the new building included College Oratory, students’ rooms and an assembly hall.
+In 1965 a new wing was opened by Archbishop of Cashes, and former Thurles professor Rev Dr. Morris, the new building included College Oratory, students' rooms and an assembly hall.

 From 1973, students were able to qualify with diplomas in theology from Pontifical University in Maynooth.
 This programme developed into a degree (Bachelor of Theology) and was available under the Pontifical University via the CAO system until 2002.

 In 1977, a National Certificate in Philosophical Studies was awarded by the National Council for Educational Awards (NCEA).

 From 1909 to 1986, priests from the local Pallotine college in Thurles trained at St. Patrick's, also from 1950 until recent years the Mercy Sisters lived and worked in the college.
 College president James Ryan was instrumental the pallotines coming to Thurles in 1909, following he left his house to the pallotines, and they moved in there in 1943.

 In 1988, after a gap of 81 years, lay students were readmitted, and the college had its courses validated by the National Council for Educational Awards (NCEA), such as the BA in theology which allowed graduates to teach in secondary schools, and since 2001 when the NCEA was replaced by the Higher Education and Training Awards Council (HETAC) has validated the colleges degree courses.

 In 2002, the college ceased to function as a seminary, the college would have ordained over 1,500 men for the priesthood.
 The college also joined the Irish governments CAO system for the allocation of college places for leaving certificate students, also Irish students became eligible for free fees and grants.
 In 2004 new structured undergraduate education degrees commenced in association with Tipperary Institute.

-On February 5, 2012, RTE broadcast their Sunday Mass service from St. Patrick's to celebrate its 175th anniversary; there was also a civic reception in Thurles to mark the anniversary.
+On 5 February 2012, RTE broadcast their Sunday Mass service from St. Patrick's to celebrate its 175th anniversary; there was also a civic reception in Thurles to mark the anniversary.

 Sports

-The St. Patrick's Campus has a full-scale Gaelic Athletic Association (GAA) pitch onsite and also tennis and basketball courts, and a handball alley.
+The St. Patrick's Campus has a full-scale Gaelic Athletic Association (GAA) pitch onsite and a handball alley.
 The Thurles College naturally always had a connection to the GAA, and in recent years there was the St. Patricks College GAA Scholarship Award for degree students.

 Hurling

 St. Patrick's College, Thurles has won the Higher Education Colleges Fergal Maher Cup on two occasions, in 2011 and 2013, they also were runners up in 1989 and 2012.
 In 2023 the college were the winners of the Ryan Cup for the first time in their history.
 The Camogie team won the O'Mhaolagáin Shield in 2015.
-Since incorporation into MIC, they compete as Mary Immaculate College Thurles.
+Since incorporation into MIC, they compete as Mary Immaculate College, Thurles.